-From modest beginnings in 2007-2008 - with 8 participating schools and ~614 student projects - Science Fairs in the Santa Fe Public Schools have grown to 19 schools and up to 3000 student projects.
+From modest beginnings in 2007-2008 - with 8 participating schools and ~614 student projects - Science Fairs in the Santa Fe Public Schools have grown to 20-25 schools and approximately 2000 student projects.
 The program is now a mainstay of science education for elementary and middle schools – students and teachers alike are learning the processes of inquiry-based scientific discovery.
 We are seeing true excitement on the faces of many students, and some first-class work in addition.

 We need volunteer STEM professionals to help us judge at science fairs, especially in December, January, and early February.

 Tips for Good Projects

 Questions judges may ask